 • physical – tangible assets represent the proverbial ‘low hanging fruit’ to most any negotiation, i.e., they are conventional, relatively quick-easy to recognize, acknowledge, and agree upon by parties, and can be valued with the believable presumption of objectivity, whereas

-In instances of divorce among high end household earners, there may be various investments, real properties, businesses, and partnerships in play to a marriage dissolution in which intangible assets comprise large percentages.
+In divorce – dissolution proceedings among high income households…there may be various investments, real properties, businesses, and partnerships in play in which intangible assets comprise large percentages of the assessed value.
 To be sure, there are valid arguments to be made that each spouse, and perhaps even children, variously shared – contributed to making specific and legitimate contributions to familial (earnings, business) wealth particularly in contexts of social and/or relationship capital, i.e., business prowess, strategic planning, reputation, decision making, and building and sustaining relationships.
 Each, in its own way, legitimately contributes to the value – wealth accumulated, and are types – categories of intangible assets.

-Therefore, it is prudent and legitimate to include any – all intangible assets when negotiating marriage dissolution settlements.
+Therefore, it is prudent and very necessary to avoid excluding any – all intangible assets…when negotiating marriage dissolution settlements.
 For example, a spouse’s, or other’s contributory role played in these and other matters, as it relates to asset’s sustainability, profitability, and even resiliency, etc., can be objectively valued.
 In these contexts, foreseeing the value and competitive advantages of intangible assets a business may develop, acquire, and exploit at the beginning of a marriage to its dissolution, would be not be challenging to project and incorporate as a part of a prenuptial agreement prepared years previous to commencement of a dissolution of marriage.

 …the person who elects not to read has little or no advantage over the person who cannot read!
 (Variously attributed to Samuel Clemens, adapted by Michael D. Moberly)

-September 11, 2017 email@example.com ‘A business intangible asset blog where attention span really matters’!
+Michael D. Moberly September 11, 2017 St. Louis email@example.com ‘A business intangible asset blog where attention span really matters’!